 Who cycles then?

 More recent immigrants have arrived from India in the last decade or so.
 They tend to have a different orientation to the car to that which prevails amongst longer established migrants, their children and grandchildren.
-These people tend to have less money, they may not be able to drive and/or don’t have a UK license, and their priority may be to save money with which to return home and/or to send home.
-For this group, a bicycle is affordable and drive-able in a way which a car is not.
+These people tend to have less money, they may not be able to drive and/or don’t have a UK license, and their priority may be to save money with which to return home and/or send home.
+For this group, a bicycle is affordable and drive-able in a way a car is not.

 “if you look at it there’s no way to cycle, because there is a dual carriageway and then there are pavements, but there is no cycle lane.
 So you definitely cannot do it … You cannot cycle on the road where there are cars.
 The cars are very close to the pavement so where would you then cycle?”